instructors looking at post-it notes on board

 Reflective Teaching

-When instructors engage in reflective teaching, they are dedicating time to evaluate their own teaching practice, examine their curricular choices, consider student feedback, and make revisions to improve student belonging and learning.
+Instructors engage in reflective teaching when they dedicate time to evaluate their own teaching practice, examine their curricular choices, consider student feedback, and make revisions to improve student belonging and learning.
 This process requires information gathering, data interpretation, and planning for the future.
-Reflective teaching involves examining one’s underlying beliefs about teaching and learning and one’s alignment with actual classroom practice before, during and after a course is taught.
+Reflective teaching involves examining one’s underlying beliefs about teaching and learning and one’s alignment with actual classroom practice before, during, and after a course is taught.

-When teaching reflectively, instructors think critically about their teaching and look for evidence of effective teaching.
+When reflecting on their teaching, instructors should think critically about their pedagogy and look for evidence of effective teaching.
 This critical analysis can draw on a variety of sources: Brookfield (2017) lays out four crucial sources: “students’ eyes, colleagues’ perceptions, personal experience, and theory and research.”
-Instructors can use various tools and methods to learn from these sources and reflect on their teaching, ranging from low-key to formal and personal to inter-collegial.
+Instructors can use various tools and methods to learn from these sources and reflect on their teaching.
 For example, reflective teaching may include self-assessment, classroom observations, consideration of student evaluations, or exploration of educational research.
 Because each semester’s students and their needs are different, reflective teaching is a continual practice that supports effective and student-centered teaching.

 • Reflection Journals: Instructors might consider capturing a few details of their teaching in a journal to create an ongoing narrative of their teaching across terms and years.
-Scheduling a dedicated time during the 5 or so minutes after class to write their entries will ensure continual engagement, rather than hoping to find a moment throughout the day.
+Scheduling a dedicated time during the 5 or so minutes after class to write their entries will facilitate continual engagement and immediate recall.
 The instructor writes general thoughts about the day’s lesson and might reflect on the following questions: What went well today?
 What could I have done differently?
 How will I modify my instruction in the future?

 • Teaching Inventories: A number of inventories, like the Teaching Practices Inventory (Wieman and Gilbert, 2014), have been developed to help instructors assess and think more broadly about their teaching approaches.
 Inventories are typically designed to assess the extent to which particular pedagogies are employed (e.g. student- versus teacher-centered practices).